litlifesoftware/lit_relative_date_time/README.md

 ],
 ```

-To display localized and formatted dates relative to another date in human-readible format, first there has to be a `RelativeDateTime` object created:
+To display localized and formatted dates relative to another date in human-readable format, first a `RelativeDateTime` object should be created:

 ```dart
     RelativeDateTime _relativeDateTime =